alesky78/AutoMouse/README.md

 the automouse allow the user to configure:
  - the amount of pixel that the mouse must move
- - the time when each mouse moveiteration is performed
+ - the time when each mouse move iteration is performed

 ### How to build